GRESB Reporting: Leveraging Solar to Improve ESG Performance

 black and white image of solar panels on a flat commercial rooftop

 Sustainability is a hot button issue for most large-scale commercial operations, but many don’t know where to begin.
 With the evolving environmental legislation and increased focus on eco-friendly practices, not to mention the allure of going carbon neutral, investors are ready for change, but they often don’t have any real solutions.
+As a result, ESG reporting and consulting has evolved into a massive business that fuels the adoption of sustainable practices across the industry.
+From individuals that guide funds through the process to scoring systems offering actionable analysis, there’s no shortage of support.
+Many see benchmarking as a good first step, often turning to established leaders for analysis.
+Of those scoring options, GRESB is the industry-standard benchmark for ESG performance in the commercial real estate world.
+But, what really is GRESB, what is a GRESB score, and why should commercial property owners trust their process?

-What is GRESB reporting?
+What is GRESB reporting and GRESB score?

 What are the components of GRESB reporting?

-When is the GRESB Reporting deadline?
+When is the GRESB reporting deadline?

 GRESB usually opens the submission window for reporting in April and closes in July.
 During those three months, participants can submit their ESG information to the group using the assessment portal.
 From there, GRESB manually validates the submissions and begins an automated analysis.
+GRESB then opens a review window for participants in early September, giving them early access to the preliminary findings and results from the data.
+This provides an opportunity for participants to check their inputs for errors or flag potential discrepancies made during validation.
+They make final results available to participants and their investors in early October.
+No other third parties have access to the data, and additional stakeholders must request access to see results and scores.

 Why do commercial property owners need to report to GRESB?